ALLY OF COOPERATIVE ELECTRIFICATION (ACE) AWARD

 - All service and contributions must be above and beyond regular routine duties of their position.

 - Can be any individual in Wisconsin who has done outstanding work sustaining, enhancing, advancing, and promoting Wisconsin’s electric cooperatives.

 - In order to be fairly evaluated, all applications must have detailed information on the candidate’s accomplishments, service, and contributions.
-Support letters strongly recommended.
+Support letters are strongly recommended.